The Flu Vaccine

 Each year, doctors and scientists who study the flu try to predict which viruses will make people sick during the next flu season.
-Then they make the vaccine out of a mixture of the most likely viruses.
+Then they make the vaccine to protect us from the most likely viruses.

 After the Vaccine

-The flu vaccine is safe and most people have no problems with it.
-If you got the shot, the spot where you got it might feel sore.
-After the flu shot, some people might feel achy or have a mild fever, but that's nothing like the flu, which can make you sick for 1 or 2 weeks.
+The flu vaccine is safe, and most people have no problems with it.
+After getting the flu shot, the spot where you got it might feel sore.
+Some people might feel achy or have a mild fever.
+The nasal spray might cause mild flu-like symptoms.
+But those problems are nothing like the flu, which can make you sick for 1 or 2 weeks.

-Once you get your flu shot, you can take another important step toward preventing the flu and other winter illnesses: Wash your hands regularly.
+After you get your flu shot, you can take another important step toward preventing the flu and other winter illnesses: Wash your hands well and often.
 When you do, you wash away those nasty germs that end up making you sick!